-There are numerous problems that can arise for vehicles during the winter months, especially ones that use a diesel engine.
+There are many problems that can occur with vehicles during the winter months, especially those with diesel engines.

-Diesel fuel gelling occurs as a result of the paraffin solidifying due to extremely low temperatures.
-When the temperature hits 32 degrees Celsius, this liquid wax substance begins crystallizing.
+The gelation of diesel fuel is caused by the solidification of paraffin due to extremely low temperatures.
+When the temperature reaches 32 degrees Celsius, this liquid wax substance begins to crystallize.

-This, in turn, causes the fuel itself to thicken, which can lead to clogs in the fuel filters as well as the tank itself.
+This in turn leads to a thickening of the fuel itself, which can cause blockages in the fuel filters as well as in the tank itself.

 How Fuel Gelling Works

-When diesel fuel reaches the gel point temperature, it completely solidifies.
+When diesel fuel reaches the gel point temperature, it solidifies completely.
 This means that it cannot be distributed to the engine via the fuel lines.
-The pour point is the temperature that causes a liquid to gradually solidify.
-The diesel fuel will only be able to start flowing through the lines properly once it is returned to approximately the pour point temperature.
+The pour point is the temperature at which a liquid gradually solidifies.
+The diesel fuel can only begin to flow properly through the lines when it has reached approximately the pour point temperature again.

-Extremely cold temperatures solidify the liquid paraffin wax that is inherently present in the fuel.
-As the paraffin crystallizes, it begins transforming into a solid-state.
+At extremely cold temperatures, the liquid paraffin that is inherently present in the fuel solidifies.
+When the paraffin crystallizes, it begins to transform into a solid state.

 Signs of Diesel Fuel Gelling

-It is important that you learn about some of the signs of diesel fuel gelling so you can diagnose it as quickly as possible.
+It is important that you find out about some signs of diesel fuel gelation so that you can diagnose them as soon as possible.

-One of the most common symptoms of diesel fuel gelling is problems with starting your vehicle.
-If the engine won’t seem to start, it could be due to clogged fuel lines.
-If the oil is not able to go through them freely, you won’t be able to turn the engine over.
+One of the most common symptoms of diesel fuel gelation is problems starting your vehicle.
+If the engine does not appear to start, this could be due to clogged fuel lines.
+If the oil cannot pass through them freely, you will not be able to turn the engine on.

-There is also a chance that you could have problems with acceleration if fuel gelling has become an issue.
-In this case, you won’t be able to accelerate your vehicle as quickly and smoothly as you normally would.
+There is also a possibility that you may have problems with acceleration if fuel gelation has become a problem.
+In this case you will not be able to accelerate your car as quickly and smoothly as you would normally do.

 Preventing Diesel Fuel Gelling

-You will have a number of effective ways to prevent diesel fuel gelling from occurring in the first place.
-These methods typically work well and can save you a lot of time, frustration and expense.
+You have a number of effective ways of preventing diesel fuel from gelling from the outset.
+These methods usually work well and can save you a lot of time, frustration, and cost.

 Use Diesel Fuel with Kerosene

-If you want to prevent the oil in your engine from solidifying, you may want to use fuel with kerosene in it.
+If you want to prevent the oil in your engine from solidifying, you should use fuel with kerosene in it.

 You can also choose to add the kerosene yourself.
-This is something that a lot of professional truck drivers do to keep the oil flowing freely throughout the fuel lines.
-The kerosene makes the fuel less viscose, which means that it won’t be able to gel quite so easily.
+This is something many professional truck drivers do to allow the oil to flow freely through the fuel lines.
+The kerosene makes the fuel less viscous, which means it does not gel so easily.

-It is important to use the right diesel fuel products with your vehicle.
-This means that it’s a good idea to do your homework before settling on anything in particular.
-Winter grade diesel fuel will help you avoid this problem quite effectively.
-Just make sure that whatever you get is designed to resist extremely low temperatures.
+It is important to use the right diesel fuel products for your vehicle.
+This means that it is a good idea to do your homework before you commit to anything specific.
+Winter-proof diesel fuel will help you avoid this problem quite effectively.
+Just make sure that everything you get is designed to withstand extremely low temperatures.

 Cold Flow Treatment Method

-Using an additional in your vehicle could keep the fuel from gelling in very cold weather.
-Many truckers use what is known as a cold flow treatment, which prepares the fuel for a drastic temperature change.
+Using an additive in your vehicle could prevent the fuel from gelling in very cold weather.
+Many truck drivers use a so-called cold flow treatment, which prepares the fuel for a drastic change in temperature.

-There are certain additives for diesel fuel that are designed to prevent problems like gelling.
-Putting these additives in your fuel can help you avoid a complete nightmare of a situation.
+There are certain additives for diesel fuel that are designed to prevent problems such as gelling.
+Adding these additives to your fuel can help you avoid the complete nightmare of a situation.

-This is something to consider if you live in an area that can get very cold in the winter months.
-There are a lot of these additive products on the market to choose from.
-It is a good idea to do some research before making a final decision.
+This is something you should consider if you live in an area that can get very cold in the winter months.
+There are a lot of these additive products on the market for you to choose from.
+It is a good idea to do some research before you make a final decision.

 Keep Your Vehicle Warm

-The absolute best thing that you can do to keep your diesel fuel from gelling is to keep the vehicle in a warm environment.
-This means putting it in a garage when you are not using it.
-While this is not always an option, it is something to consider.
+The absolute best thing you can do to keep your diesel fuel from gelling is to keep the vehicle in a warm environment.
+That means putting it in a garage when you are not using it.
+This is not always an option, but it is worth considering.

-Some people install special lights that emit a lot of heat to keep the vehicle as warm as possible while it is not in use.
-These lights can help a little bit, but you shouldn’t rely on them as a primary means of prevention.
+Some people install special lights that radiate a lot of heat to keep the vehicle as warm as possible when it is not in use.
+These lights can help a little, but you should not rely on them as the primary means of prevention.

 How to Correct Diesel Fuel Gelling

-If the diesel fuel in your engine has already solidified, you’ll most likely be able to correct the problem by following a few simple steps.
+If the diesel fuel in your engine has already solidified, you can most likely fix the problem with a few simple steps.

-The first thing you want to do is to add some kerosene to the gas tank.
+First, you will want to add some kerosene to the tank.
 You should use one gallon per 10 gallons of fuel.
-It will take a little while for the kerosene to mix in with the diesel fuel.
-This usually works well, though it will negatively impact your mileage for a bit.
+It will take a while for the kerosene to mix with the diesel fuel.
+Usually this works well, although it will have a negative effect on your driving performance for a while.

-Next, you need to heat up the fuel filter so that the wax melts and liquefies once again.
-You can use a block heater to get the job done quickly and efficiently.
-This is a very convenient option, as you won’t need to have access to an electrical outlet.
+Next, you will need to heat the fuel filter so that the wax melts and liquefies again.
+You can use a block heater to do the job quickly and efficiently.
+This is a very practical option as you do not need access to a power outlet.

-Finally, put an additive in your fuel that is designed to prevent gelling.
-This will ensure that the paraffin wax in the fuel stays in liquid form.
+Finally, you can add an additive to your fuel to prevent gelling.
+This ensures that the paraffin in the fuel remains in liquid form.
 Make sure that you use a high-quality additive from a reputable brand.
-This will increase your chances of success with this method.
+This increases your chances of success with this method.

-You’ll probably be able to melt the crystallized paraffin wax by just putting your car in the garage for a while, but these extra steps are important.
-If you don’t want this to become a problem in the future, you’ll want to go through this entire process.
-Those who don’t take these additional measures are just going to experience the same problem again at some point.
+You will probably be able to melt the crystallized paraffin wax by simply putting your car in the garage for a while, but these extra steps are important.
+If you do not want this to become a problem in the future, you will want to go through this whole process.
+Those who don’t take these extra steps will simply end up experiencing the same problem again at some point.

-Diesel fuel gelling can occur very quickly in very low temperatures, so you need to be prepared.
-Make certain that you take the time to find the right products to prevent this from happening.
+The gelation of diesel fuel can occur very quickly at very low temperatures, so you need to be prepared for this.
+Make sure that you take the time to find the right products to prevent this.

 There are tons of diesel fuel and additive products on the market that you can buy.
-It is crucial that you do the necessary research to find the ones that are going to work well.
+It is crucial that you do the necessary research to find those that will work well.